hansfranke1985/ADS/DataWrangling/week_5_Visualization and EDA/Practices/Assis_2.md

 calories?
 What do you conclude now?

 Answer: in fact dosent change, only reinforces my previous statament.
-The only clearly exception is CHicken & Chips and beverages.
+The only clearly exception is CHicken & Chips and Breakfast

 ``` r
     ggplot(menu2, aes(Serving.Size, Calories, color = Category))+